31 Essential HVAC Tools List: Different Types & Their Uses

 15. Wire Strippers

-Whenever you rewire HVAC systems, you will need to strip the wires.
-Have a reliable pair of wire strippers so you can easily move on to your rewiring.
+Whenever you rewire HVAC systems, you need to strip the wires.
+You need a reliable pair of wire strippers when rewiring a system.

 Power Tools

-Though HVAC technicians need fewer power tools than other workers, there are still a few power tools that you should consider adding.
-These tools will make your work so much easier.
+Though HVAC technicians need fewer power tools than other workers, there are a few you should consider adding.
+They will make your work so much easier.

 16. Cordless Drill

-When you are running new wires, you need to drill tiny holes for them.
-Have a cordless drill so you can do this easily and effectively.
-We specifically recommend a cordless drill instead of a corded drill because you won’t have a cord to limit your movement.
-Just get a cordless drill and some batteries, and you are good to go anywhere.
+When running new wires, you need to drill tiny holes for them, and a cordless drill can accomplish the task quickly and effectively.
+We specifically recommend a cordless rather than a corded drill because you won’t have a cord to limit your movement.
+With a cordless drill and batteries, you are good to go anywhere.

 17. Sawzall (Reciprocating Saw)